ShuaibKhan786/firebase-firestore-basic-crud/README.md

 Create a project on the firebase after sigining up

-After that Create an new-app as Web-app
-After that Create an react app using
+After that Create an new-app as Web-app(cuz we r using an on webdev) After that Create an react app using

 ```bash